National Student Survey (NSS)

 How do I take part?

-In 2018 the survey ran from 5th February to 30th April 2018.
-The next survey will run in 2019.
+In 2019 the survey will run from 4th February to 30th April 2019.
 Eligible students will receive an email notification when the survey opens.

 What does it ask about?